Toward an Efficient Multi-class Classification in an Open Universe

 Another important learning approach for open-set problems is one-class classification.
-The most known technique is one-class SVM \citep{tax_2001} where the classifier is trained only on a single positive class and the aim is to define a contour that encloses it from the rest of the classification universe.
+The most known technique is one-class SVM \cite{tax_2001} where the classifier is trained only on a single positive class and the aim is to define a contour that encloses it from the rest of the classification universe.
 Any instance that lies outside of the defined class boundary is considered as negative.
 One-class classification is mainly used in outlier and novelty detection.
 It is limited to single class classification and cannot be directly used in multi-class classification.